mrtztg/k8s-notes/README.md

 - How we can setup a Linux host as a Router?
   - In all machines, we add route to reach out to the network via that host machine, like this: `ip route add 192.168.2.0/24 via 192.168.1.6`
   - But because Linux doesn't packet forwarding from one network to the other, the machines still cannot reach each other (like Ping).
 To packet forwarding, we should run `echo 1 > /proc/sys/net/ipv4/ip_forward`.
 If you want this value persist on restarts, change the content inside `/etc/sysctl.conf` to `net.ipv4.ip_forward = 1`

+- Commands:
+  - `ip link` .
+List and modify interfaces on the host
+  - `ip addr` .
+To see IP addresses assigned to those interfaces
+  - `ip addr add 192.162.1.10/24 dev eth0` .
+To set IP addresses on the interfaces (doesn't persists on restart)
+  - `ip route` and `route` .
+To view route table
+  - `ip route add 192.168.1.0/24 via 192.168.2.1`.
+To add entries to route table
+  - `cat /proc/sys/net/ipv4/ip_forward` .
+To check whether IP forward is enabled

 ### DNS
 - Instead of using the IP of machine to reach to (like when want to ping `ping 192.168.1.11`), we can define alias for it with adding record to `/etc/hosts` file like `192.168.1.11    db`.
 Now we can use `ping db`.
 We can do this for public websites like `google.com` as well.
 This concept is called **Name Resolution**.
   - But if we have a lot of machines in the network, managing huge list will be hard.
 We can ease it by introducing a DNS server which is responsible for Name Resolution.
 Just put the records in that DNS machine.
 Then tell the machines to use that DNS machine by add `nameserver {DNS_MACHINE_IP}` to `/etc/resolv.conf` file of all machines.